parametros-por-valor-o-referencia

 // what is my_variable worth now? {20, 0, 0}

-The rest of the cases (1 to 3) that we have seen cannot change the reference to point to something different.
-Cases 2 and 3 can modify the data to which my reference points, but not the reference itself.
+The rest of the cases (1 to 3) we’ve seen cannot change my reference to point to something different.
+Cases 2 and 3 can modify the data my reference points to, but not the reference itself.

-As much as possible, try to always avoid passing parameters by reference.
-It is very atypical and leads to weird effects that are hard to detect.
+Whenever possible, try to always avoid passing parameters by reference.
+It’s very atypical, and leads to weird effects that are hard to detect.

-It is much better that if you need to pass something by reference, you explicitly create a type that wraps what you want.
+It’s much better that, if you need to pass something by reference, you explicitly create a type that wraps what you want.

-For example, if you have a football_player object and need a function to modify them, simply pass the player by value.
+For example, if you have an object football_player and you need a function that modifies them, you simply pass the player by value.

 function doSomething(football_player player)